IIIF/cookbook-recipes/recipe/0029-metadata-anywhere/index.md

 ## Example

-In this example, we have two Canvases, each with a different photograph of the same painting, one using natural light and the other an x-ray image.
+In this example, we have two Canvases, each with a different photograph of the same painting: one using natural light and the other an x-ray image.
 Metadata is provided at the Manifest level to convey information about the resource and additional metadata is provided on each Canvas to provide image-specific details.

 Credit: John Dee performing an experiment before Queen Elizabeth I. Oil painting by Henry Gillard Glindoni.
 Credit: Wellcome Collection.
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)